-LS to SA5 on MBS broadcast
+LS to SA5 on SA5 eQoE CRs for NR

 SA5 sent an LS to RAN2 in [6] informing about the agreement to include NR QoE in their specifications.
 SA5 also attached one of the CRs that has been agreed in SA5 (see [7]) and asked “to take the above information in account and if needed update relevant specification”.
 Based on this LS, the draft reply was proposed in [8] were several issues were identified.
 The rapporteur proposes to discuss two things: